Centauri Research University — Year 2565

 Michael lowered his gaze to his hands.
 His knuckles were white and when he tried to straighten them, his fingers stayed bent from the strain.
 He put them under the table.
 “I need to find her,” Michael said.
 “Let me go find her.”

 Mr. Gaither spoke, his voice lower also.
-"I will contact Austin to see if a shuttle was intercepted five years ago, and what the possibility is that they survived to planet fall.
-Given what we've already seen, I doubt the girl would survive, though.
-The planet is rough with no modern hospitals and a new bunch of convicts with families sent every year.
+“I will contact Austin to see if a shuttle was intercepted five years ago, and what the possibility is that they survived to planet fall.
+Given what we’ve already seen, I doubt the girl would survive, though.
+The planet is mostly oceanic.
+The main populated island is small and rough with no modern hospitals and a new bunch of convicts with families sent every year.
 No violent offenders are permitted, but I doubt the place is remotely civilized.
 And the unit would have been destroyed.
-Any technology smaller than a vacuum tube is illegal."
+Any technology smaller than a vacuum tube is illegal.”

 “But we don’t know that for sure,” his grandfather said.
 “I want that unit back.”